 Hey, there is no need to pretend these gifts are completely altruistic.
 After all, we are looking for a valentine, right?
 However, what many may fail to realize is that it isn’t really diamonds and fancy dinners that win hearts.
-Most people just want to feel that they are important to someone else, and perhaps the best way of showing that is by doing something, making something, for those with whom we want to share love.
+Most people just want to feel that they are important to someone else, and perhaps the best way of showing that is by doing something or making something for those with whom we want to share love.

-Now, for a real sense of nostalgia and personalization, something truly romantic, creative valentines can be made anew from old things that carry real meaning.
+Now, for a real sense of nostalgia and personalization, something truly romantic, creative valentines can be made anew from old things.

 1. Reclaimed (Pallet) Wood Sign